DCAA compliance often trips up federal contracting newcomers. In this guide, we explain what DCAA compliance is and how to achieve it.

 Where businesses had some flexibility in the past to correct their systems if they weren’t immediately compliant, the standards are much stricter now.
 Today, the SF1408 form process is strictly pass/fail, making DCAA compliance a crucial hurdle toward achieving a successful federal contract.

-By now, the importance of DCAA compliance – at all stages of SBIR/STTR contracting – has hopefully been impressed upon you.
+Hopefully, the importance of DCAA compliance – at all stages of SBIR/STTR contracting – has impressed you.
 For many first-time and nontraditional contractors, DCAA compliance, particularly in the Phase II stage, is a hurdle they never overcome.
-Luckily, Vertx Partners employs a team of dedicated professionals with combined federal contracting experience spanning decades that are at your disposal.
+Luckily, Vertx Partners employs a team of dedicated professionals at your disposal.
 Best of all, we offer our services free of charge.

-Are you interested in getting started in federal contracting?
+Are you interested in federal contracting?
 Are you looking for a leg-up on the roadblocks that stump inexperienced bidders?
 Reach out to Vertx today and fill out our survey to find out how we can help you.

 Become an Innovator With Us